oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 the entity key may differ from the node identifier property and there can be entities without node identifier.
 And by using a [non-standard definition of start node](#RecursiveHierarchy), even nodes with node identifier can be unreachable from any root, these are called orphans.

 ::: example
-⚠ Example 118: Assume additional `SalesOrganizations` Mars, Phobos and Venus, and that only Sales is a start node:
+⚠ Example <a name="orphan" href="#orphan">118</a>: Assume additional `SalesOrganizations` Mars, Phobos and Venus, and that only Sales is a start node:
 ```xml
 <EntityType Name="SalesOrganizationRelation">
   <Key>